c247/CinemaNow/README.md

 # CinemaNow
-A movie api created using Vapor, Fluent (ORM) and Postgres
+A movie review system, created using Vapor, Fluent (ORM) and Postgres

 Here is a project is a movie rating system,